SBU-BMI/tumor-til-survival-analysis/README.md

 - `slideID`
     - The ID of the patient / slide (each patient is assumed to have a single slide).
 - `censorA.0yes.1no`
     - If the patient is a deceased, this should be 1.
 If not, this should be 0.
+This is right-censored data.
+Not censored means the patient had an event at this timepoint.
 - `survivalA`
-    - Days.
+    - Time of last followup in days.
+This is either days to death or days to censoring.

 This is an example of the survival CSV (using the same slide IDs as above).